cabins/emacs.d/README.md

-# About this project
+# About

 This is `NOT` a part of [GNU Emacs](https://www.gnu.org/software/emacs/) but a personal-daily-use configuration maintained by © Cabins from China.

 # Target

-1. For Emacs in Windows/macOS/Android (By [termux](https://termux.com/)), and of course Linux.
+1. Works on Windows & macOS & GNU/Linux & Android (By [termux](https://termux.com/)).
-2. Lightweight oriented
+2. Lightweight
+3. Emacs 27+ (28+ preferred)

-# About Programming language
+# Programming

-Thanks to Eglot / LSP Mode (Eglot is enabled default), we can program in Emacs (almost) perfectly.
+Thanks to Eglot / lsp-mode (Eglot is enabled default), programming in Emacs is (almostly) perfect.
+All you need to do is `install the specific server and put it into the PATH environment variable`.
+The supported servers are listed in Eglot / lsp-mode repo.

-> Specific language server
-- Java: put jdt-folder/plugins/org.eclipse.equinox.launcher_VERSION.jar to your CLASSPATH environment variable.
-- Other: Install the server, and put them into PATH environment variable.

-# 1-2-3-Go!
+# Installation

 1. Just run the code below: